chulack/SimpleCalculator/README.md

-**Information on the source code and how to run it**

-Here are some imporant files/folders to take note of in this Electron application:
+**Here are some imporant files/folders to take note of in this Electron application:**

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.